Skip to main content

 User Guidance

 Assist operators in distinguishing between actions.
 Pressing a button on a machine can do different things.
 A good button tells users how important an action is.
-That's why there is a "Priorization" option.
+That's why there is a "Prioritization" option.
 It helps users separate important actions from less important ones.

 Primary Action